 PROS: Great fit for commuting, keeps you dry and comfortable

 PANT CUFF: RockBros Pants Clip

-The RockBros Pants Clip Strap wraps around your pants leg opening to hold it close to your leg, Velcro’s shut, and has reflective elements all around it to help keep you safe at night, too.
+The RockBros Pants Clip strap wraps around your pants leg opening to hold it close to your leg, Velcro shuts, and it has reflective elements all around it to help keep you safe at night too.
 They’re sold as a two-pack, and you could even use them to strap something to your bike rack in a pinch.

 PROS: Simple, effective, cheap

 FLAT PEDALS: Crankbrothers Stamp Pedal